Andyccs/sport-news-retrieval/README.md

 The `figure` folder contains the graphs of the precision recall curve.
 The `metric_result` folder contains the evaluation metrics of the classifier and the timing to run the classifier.
 The `model` folder contains the trained classifier.

-Alternatively, you may run the scripts individually.
+Alternatively, you may run the scripts individually, as shown in the following sections

 ### Preprocessing
 The preprocessing step will do the following in sequence: